Presidency of Evo Morales: Recall Referendum

 On August 10, 2008, a recall referendum was held in Bolivia on the mandates of President Evo Morales, his Vice-president Alvaro Garcia Linera and eight of the nine regional prefects.
 Evo Morales won the referendum with a resounding 67% 'yes' vote, and he and Garcia Linera were ratified in post.
 Two of the prefects, both aligned with the political opposition in the country, failed to gain enough support and had their mandates recalled with new prefects to be elected in their place.
 The elections were monitored by over 400 observers, including election observers from the Organization of American States, European Parliament and Mercosur.

-Civic Coup d'état attempt

-After Morales' victory in the Recall Referendum, right wing forces led by Ruben Costas, Mario Cossio, Leopoldo Fernandez and Ernesto Suarez decided to ignore the result of the vote and on September 2008, launched a civil coup d'état.
-According to the Bolivian government, there was evidence that the coup attempt had the backing of the US Ambassador to Bolivia Philip Goldberg.
-Backers of the coup seized public buildings and airports in the Departments of Santa Cruz, Beni, Pando and Tarija, attacked government officials and Morales supporters, and called for civil disobedience.
-People living in the Media Luna, for the most part, favored the coup.
-Initially the coup had some success but the Porvenir Massacre on September 11 and the violence and looting carried out by the coup supporters, turned public opinion against the coup little by little.
-The coup was definitely defeated when the Morales government decided to declare Mr. Goldberg persona non grata and to expel him from Bolivia.
-With no external support and public opinion against it, the attempted coup was completely defeated.

 Autonomy policy

 Evo Morales and the MAS government subsequently adopted autonomy as a government policy and departmental autonomies were recognised in the new Bolivian constitution, approved in a referendum in January 2009.
 As well as departmental autonomy, the new constitution recognises municipal, provincial and indigenous autonomies.